xu-shi-jie/xu-shi-jie.github.io/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---

-Chien Shiung Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Shijie Xu is a PhD student working on AI and Bioinformatics.
+He is currently a member of the [Onoda Lab](https://onoda-lab.jp) at Hokkaido University.
+His research interests include AI and Bioinformatics.
 {style="text-align: justify;"}